 When Sam’s Chinese Restaurant opened on Yandell Drive it was a groundbreaking moment for El Paso, not only because it offered truly authentic Chinese food but also because the people of the city embraced it.
 Now chef Mike Wu, one of the original owners of Sam’s, has his own restaurant on the west side called Sun Garden Chinese Bistro (another one of the original owners has moved Sam’s Restaurant to Dyer Street and his wife operates Red Lantern in east El Paso).
-While each of the three current “Sam’s” restaurant has its own menu items and recipes, the original traditional Cantonese style type of food can be found at all three of these restaurants.
+While each of the three current “Sam’s” restaurants has its own menu items and recipes, the original traditional Cantonese style of food can be found at all three of these restaurants.

 I thoroughly enjoy all three of these restaurants, and of course the most obvious reason to choose one of them over the others is geographic.
 Whether you are in west, northeast, or east El Paso, authentic Cantonese and Hong Kong style food is available at any of them.

 Sun Garden has a selection of authentic dishes which is very large for El Paso, and in this regard is very similar to Red Lantern.
 These are primarily listed in the “Specials by Mike Wu” or “Sun Garden Chinese Menu,” although sometimes when I have asked for authentic dishes I have found that they come from the regular menu.
 There is also a message board at the front door that lists the daily specials (and many times includes bao buns and other authentic items).